liblit/demangle-mode/README.md

 Mangled symbols may optionally begin with an extra leading underscore, as some platforms prefix all symbols in this manner.
-Both `_Z5printi` and `__Z5printi` demangle identically to `print(int)`, regardless of the host platform's prefixing conventions.
+Both `_Z5printi` and `__Z5printi` demangle identically to `print(int)`, regardless of the host platform’s prefixing conventions.

 Demangling uses the
 [`c++filt`](https://sourceware.org/binutils/docs-2.24/binutils/c_002b_002bfilt.html)